ElapidaeRae/ChemWeb/Document/analysis.typ

 == Objectives

 + Allow users to access the website without an account.
++ Create a registration page that allows users to create an account.
++ Allow access to a login page that allows users to log in to their account.
-+ Allow users of the website to have an account
++ Allow users to log out of their account.

 + Allow users to log in to their account to have their activity associated with them.
 + Let users browse available methods on the front page.
 + Let users create their own methods.
 + Allow users to edit and delete their methods.
-+ Allow a user to like methods, thereby promoting them within the website.
++ Allow a user to add a 'like' to methods.
-+ Allow users to comment on methods.
++ Record the number of 'likes' on a given method.